- First Name

 - About Me

-Her current book projects include The Woman as Slave in Nineteenth-Century American Social Movements (Palgrave Macmillan), under contract with the series “Palgrave Studies in the History of Social Movements,” as well as the forthcoming volume Gender Violence in Australia: Historical Perspectives (Monash University Publishing), co-edited with Alana Piper.
+Her first book, The Woman as Slave in Nineteenth-Century American Social Movements (Palgrave Macmillan, 2019), recently appeared with “Palgrave Studies in the History of Social Movements.”

 - Recent Publications